Pioreactor/pioreactor/Technical doc and decision log.md

 7. Because of differences between the sensitivity of the sensors, the output of the LEDs, and other uncontrollable factors, we normalize the OD reading by the median of the first N values observed before going into the growth rate calculator.
 This means the _implied_ OD reading will start at or near 1, and scale from there.
 This makes choosing a single target OD across multiple units easier.

-8. The leader runs all the units with the `mba` command, and individual workers (and leader) run with the `mb` command.
-The two follow the same convention, i.e. a command that works on `mb` should work on `mba` (TODO!)
+8. The leader runs all the units with the `pios` command, and individual workers (and leader) run with the `pio` command.
+The two follow the same convention, i.e. a command that works on `pio` should work on `pios`.

 9. SQLite works well for a database for the storage of IoT data.
 I never will have more than one user, it can store and read json data, and has good documentation.